quicwg/base-drafts/draft-ietf-quic-transport.md

 negotiation is folded into the TLS transcript and thus provides the same integrity guarantees as ordinary TLS negotiation.
-An attacker can observe the client's transport parameters (as long as it knows the version-specific keys) but cannot observe the server's transport parameters and cannot influence parameter negotiation.
+An attacker can observe the client's transport parameters (as long as it knows the version-specific salt) but cannot observe the server's transport parameters and cannot influence parameter negotiation.

 Connection IDs are unencrypted but integrity protected in all packets.